A Countess from Hong Kong

-A Countess from Hong Kong is a 1967 British romantic comedy film scored, written, and directed by Charlie Chaplin, and the final film directed, written, produced and scored by him.
-It was based on the life of a former Russian aristocrat, as he calls her in his 1922 book My Trip Abroad.
-She was a Russian singer and dancer who "was a stateless person marooned in France without a passport."
+A Countess from Hong Kong is a 1967 British romantic comedy film written, directed, and scored by Charlie Chaplin, his final work as a filmmaker.
 The film starred Marlon Brando and Sophia Loren, and revolved around an American diplomat who falls in love with a stowaway on a cruise.
-Sydney Chaplin (Chaplin's son), Tippi Hedren, Patrick Cargill and Margaret Rutherford co-star in major supporting roles; Chaplin also made a cameo, marking his final screen appearance.
+Sydney Chaplin (Chaplin's son), Tippi Hedren, Patrick Cargill and Margaret Rutherford co-star in major supporting roles, Chaplin also made a cameo, marking his final screen appearance.
 This is the first and only production of Chaplin's filmography to be in color.